19 Parameter Inference and Bootstrapping

 y_hat

 Bootstrap resampling is a technique for estimating the sampling distribution of an estimator.
-To execute it, we can follow the pseudocode below:
+Here are the steps of bootstrapping written out:

 How well does bootstrapping actually represent our population?
 The bootstrapped sampling distribution of an estimator does not exactly match the sampling distribution of that estimator, but it is often close.
 Similarly, the variance of the bootstrapped distribution is often close to the true variance of the estimator.
 The example below displays the results of different bootstraps from a known population using a sample size of \(n=50\).